 Some faculty also wish to request a formal letter from the Koehler Center that documents the observation and highlights some of the general topics discussed during the consultation.
-If you would like a formal letter, we will ask you to send us your self-reflective statement describing changes to your teaching as a result of the observation, and the impact on student learning.
+If you would like a formal letter, upon completion of the survey we will ask you to send us your self-reflective statement.
+This statement should describe changes to your teaching as a result of the reflective observation process, and the impact on student learning.
 This statement will help inform our writing of the letter.